 View the Memorandum of Understanding with the LGSCO (opens in a new tab)

-New Homes Ombudsman MOU
+New Homes Ombudsman

 New Homes Ombudsman Memorandum of Understanding

-Agreed by both parties on 20 November 2023
+Agreed by both parties in November 2023

 This Memorandum of Understanding (MoU) has been agreed by the New Homes Ombudsman Service (NHOS) and the Housing Ombudsman.

-It sets out the functions of each organisation and describes the arrangements for cooperation and communication between the two bodies in relation to their respective functions.
+It sets out the functions of each organisation and describes the arrangements for cooperation and communication between the 2 bodies in relation to their respective functions.
 It also clarifies any potential overlap in the jurisdiction of the Ombudsmen to ensure that it is clear to both the NHOS and THO which complaints they will be dealing with.

 View the Memorandum of Understanding with the New Homes Ombudsman (PDF) (opens in a new tab)

-The Regulator of Social Housing MOU
+The Regulator of Social Housing

 The focus of the Regulator is landlord service - setting standards which set out the outcomes that landlords must deliver.
 It regulates to ensure a viable, efficient, and well governed sector, and seeks to drive landlords to improve the quality of homes and services they deliver.